 Currently, the song played most often at the judging points along the parade route Dons the title of Road March for that year.
-The Kings of Soca 2019 are Machel Montano, Bunji Garlin and Skinny Fabulous who sang the the vocals for Famalay and the excellence of Travis World engineered the rhythm on which they performed.
+The Kings of Soca 2019 are Machel Montano, Bunji Garlin and Skinny Fabulous who sang the vocals for Famalay and the excellence of Travis World engineered the rhythm on which they performed.

 The current method is simple and will likely be the staple for Road March selection for years to come.
 It is, however, subject to interference.
-We proposed The Brain Choice method that uses the brain activity of listeners to rate the excitement, engagement and interest of the music.
+We proposed The Brain Choice method that examines the brain activity of listeners to rate the excitement, engagement and interest of the music.

 “Activity levels in several different places in the brain responded similarly from one individual to the next to music”